e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 sudo openvpn /path/to/client.conf
 ```

 This should prompt you, in addition to your admin password, for the `client` password defined when generating the key for this particular client.
 If all goes well, you should see a log line containing `Initialization Sequence Completed`.
-You can now access your server at 10.50.50.1.
-If so, congratulations!
+You can now access your server at `10.50.50.1`.
+If this works, congratulations!
 Your VPN is fully functional.

 ### Bonus: measuring your VPN bandwidth